teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 In practical terms, the root README dot MD becomes a symbolic link pointing to the current grainbranch's README.
 When you switch to a new grainbranch, you run the sync script and the root README updates automatically.
 Outer reflects inner.
 They're unified.

-And here's the cool part - we wrote this automation in both Babashka and Ketos.
+And here's the cool part - we wrote this automation in both Steel and Steel.
 Why both?
 Because we learn by comparison.
-Babashka works right now with the tools we have installed.
-Ketos is what we're learning.
+Steel works right now with the tools we have installed.
+Steel is what we're learning.
 Having both versions side by side teaches us how the languages differ and where they're similar.

 ## Glow V2 Voice Transformation